Automattic/jetpack/readme.txt

 = The plugin complains that wp-content is writable! htdocs is writable! =

 It's not good when the web server can write to these directories but sometimes shared hosting accounts are set up in this way to make administration easier.
 Use `chmod 755 directory` to fix the permissions or find the permissions section of your ftp client.
-This [Google search](http://www.google.ie/search?sourceid=chrome&ie=UTF-8&q=ftp+fix+directory+permissions+755) will lead you to more information on this topic.
+This [Google search](http://www.google.ie/search?sourceid=chrome&ie=UTF-8&q=ftp+fix+directory+permissions+755) will lead you to more information on this topic and there's also [this codex page](http://codex.wordpress.org/Changing_File_Permissions) too.
 Unfortunately some hosts require that those directories be writable.
 If that's the case just ignore this warning.

 = How do I delete the WP_CACHE define from wp-config.php? =